Home

 we cannot find an interval with absolute size.

-I wish seriously to suggest that it is because our faculty of sight somehow incorporates and understands this transformational process, as a largely non-analytic, "instinctual" part of seeing, that we "know" the intervals are "equal", as immediately as we "know" this text is red, not yellow.
+I wish seriously to suggest that it is because our faculty of sight somehow incorporates and understands this transformational process as a largely non-analytic, "instinctual" part of seeing, that we "know" the intervals are "equal", as immediately as we "know" this text is red, not yellow.

-Perhaps this is what distinguishes sight from perception.
 There must be such a distinction, since there are people who can see perfectly, but not recognise what it is they see (Oliver Sacks: "The Man who Mistook his Wife for a Hat")

-We can generalise, and say that
+We can now generalise, and say that

-any such iterated process obeying only the laws of incidence must produce a valid measure.
+any such iterated process obeying only the laws of incidence

 By the axioms of incidence, two real points may be related in exactly two ways: that is, they may be